Stationarity against integration in the autoregressive process with polynomial trend: A consistent test for a unit root

 \begin{prop} Assume that $\sigma_{\eta}^2 > 0$.
 Then, for $\kappa = 0$ and $\rho=-1$, we have the weak convergence

 where $(W_{\veps}(t),\, t \in [0,1])$ and $(W_{\eta}(t),\, t \in [0,1])$ are independent standard Wiener processes. \end{prop}

-One can notice that this is the only situation in which $(\veps_{t})$ and $(\eta_{t})$ simultaneously play a role in the asymptotic behavior, that is the reason why one had to make such a decomposition into $W_{\veps}(t)$ and $W_{\eta}(t)$.
+One can notice that this is the only situation in which $(\veps_{t})$ and $(\eta_{t})$ simultaneously play a role in the asymptotic behavior, this explains why we had to make such a decomposition into $W_{\veps}(t)$ and $W_{\eta}(t)$.
 As a matter of fact, under $\cH_0$, $(\veps_{t})$ is the only perturbating process whereas under $\cH_1$ with $\rho=1$, $(\veps_{t})$ is dominated by $(\eta_{t})$.
-We are pretty convinced, on the basis of a simulation study, that it is possible to find an identifiable limiting distribution to $T \whk$, for $\kappa \neq 0$ and $\rho=-1$.
+We are pretty convinced, on the basis of a simulation study, that it is possible to find an identifiable limiting distribution for $T \whk$ when $\kappa \neq 0$ and $\rho=-1$.
 However, we have not reached the explicit expression in this work because of complications due to the phenomenon of compensation in the invariance principles, and calculations very hard to conduct.
 This could form an objective for a future study.

 \begin{proof} Theorems \ref{ThmStatH0}--\ref{ThmStatH1} and Proposition \ref{PropStatH1b} are proved in Section \ref{SecProof}. \end{proof}